Ensuring Python Type Safety

 Therefore, the recommendation is that you declare type hints to aid you in performing your own type checks.

 You can declare type hints on callables,

 DoFns, or entire

 PTransforms.
-There are two ways to declare type hints: inline during pipeline construction, or as properties of the
+There are three ways to declare type hints: inline during pipeline construction, as properties of the

 DoFn requires an

 int input, it makes more sense to declare the type hint for the input as an annotation of the arguments to

 Using Annotations has the added benefit of allowing use of a static type checker (such as mypy) to additionally type check your code.
 If you already use a type checker, using annotations instead of decorators reduces code duplication.
 However, annotations do not cover all the use cases that decorators and inline declarations do.
 For instance, they do not work for lambda functions.